“I want to solve the mysteries which have yet to be discovered.”

 The Google Lunar X PRIZE

 The moon hanging in the night sky amidst a myriad of stars is the stage for the most remarkable race that draws the attention of researchers from all across the world.
 This race of a massive scale is called the Google Lunar X PRIZE.
-Its goal is to send an unmanned probe to the Moon, maneuver it across the lunar surface for more than 500m, and to transmit images and live footage back to the earth.
+Its goal is to send an unmanned probe to the Moon, maneuver it on the lunar surface for more than 500m and to transmit images and live footage back to the earth.
 The condition for this contest is that every contestant must be privately funded.
 The first team to accomplish this simple but demanding mission will be the winner of this contest and gain the honor and research funding that will lead to further progress in space development.
 There are 22 participating teams (as of January 2014) from 15 countries and one of them is from Japan: HAKUTO.
-Professor Kazuya Yoshida is the one leading this team with heavy expectations from around the country.
+Professor Kazuya Yoshida is the one taking the lead in this team with expectations upon them from around the country.
 Professor Yoshida is the top space engineer in the nation, and has been pursuing his passion for space ever since he fell in love with astronomy after watching the historic lunar landing of Apollo 11 when he was only 8 years old.
 The road has not been without hardships for Professor Yoshida, but every challenge has only reaffirmed his genuine love for space.
 He firmly believes that as long as he is pursuing his dream, it will never be in vain.

-Refined technology is borne by Japanese ingenuity.
+"Refined technology is borne by Japanese ingenuity"

 The infinite universe that an 8-year-old boy dreamed of.

-Long-forgotten feeling of excitement
+Long-forgotten “feeling of excitement”

 Never give up on a dream, even if you cannot take the shortest path toward your dream.

-Director of the Center of Robotics for Extreme and Uncertain Environments (CREATE)
+Director of the Center of Robotics for Extreme and Uncertain Environments

 Professor Kazuya Yoshida